ytong24/local-deep-researcher/README.md

 cd ollama-deep-researcher
 ```

-Copy the `.env.example` file to `.env` and set the environment variables to your desired values, as noted below.
+Then edit the `.env` file to customize the environment variables according to your needs.
+These environment variables control the model selection, search tools, and other configuration settings.
+When you run the application, these values will be automatically loaded via `python-dotenv` (because `langgraph.json` point to the "env" file).
 ```shell
 cp .env.example .env
 ```